Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-41</b>.
 Models created using linear and rotational extrusion. (a) <a href="https://kitware.github.io/vtk-examples/site/Cxx/Visualization/AlphaFrequency" title="AlphaFrequency"> See AlphaFrequency.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/Visualization/AlphaFrequency" title="AlphaFrequency"> AlphaFrequency.py</a>.; (b).<a href="https://kitware.github.io/vtk-examples/site/Cxx/Modelling/Bottle" title="Bottle"> See Bottle.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/Modelling/Bottle" title="Bottle"> Bottle.py</a>.; (c)<a href="https://kitware.github.io/vtk-examples/site/Cxx/Modelling/Spring" title="Spring"> See Spring.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/Modelling/Spring" title="Spring"> Spring.py</a>.</figcaption>
 </figure>

+{#chapter-8-point-probe}
-**<b id="Chapter 8 - Point Probe">Point Probe</b>.** In this example we will show how to build a point probe using the dataset and cell operations described in this chapter.
+**Point Probe.** In this example we will show how to build a point probe using the dataset and cell operations described in this chapter.
 A point probe is defined as follows.
 Given a (x,y,z) point coordinate, find the cell coordinates (i.e., cell id, subcell id, and parametric coordinates) and the interpolation weights.
 Once the interpolation weights are found, we can then compute local data values at (x,y,z).

 The point probe is implemented using the dataset operation FindCell().
 This method requires a point specified in global coordinates (our (x,y,z) value) and a tolerance.
 The tolerance is often necessary because of numerical precision or when picking near the surface of 3D cells, or on 0D, 1D, and 2D cells.
 The FindCell() operation returns the information we require, plus the interpolation weights of the cell containing our point probe.
 To determine the data value at our probe point, we need to retrieve the data values on the cell points.
 We can then use the interpolation functions of Equation 8-4 to determine the probe scalar value.